Pustular Psoriasis

 - Interferon alfa and recombinant interferon-beta injections, chemotherapy drugs

-- Strong, irritating topical solutions (creams or ointments applied to the skin), including tar, anthralin, steroids under occlusion, and zinc pyrithione in shampoo
+- Irritating topical solutions (creams or ointments applied to the skin), including tar, anthralin, steroids under occlusion, and zinc pyrithione in shampoo

 - Infections